Quantum-Accelerators/quacc/docs/src/about/faq.md

 Atomate2 is a database-first approch to materials science workflows.
 Quacc supports the use of databases but does not require it, with the goal of reducing the barrier to getting started.

 Despite these differences, Quacc and Atomate2 are largely interoperable!
-Feel free to stitch together workflows from both codes as you see fit!
+Feel free to stitch together workflows from both codes as you see fit using Jobflow!

+**Q: I see `@ct.electron` across the code.
+What if I don't want to use Covalent?**

+A: The beauty is that you don't have to use Covalent if you don't want to!
+By default, the `@ct.electron` wrapper is entirely ignored if you use Quacc without a workflow manager or if you use another workflow manager, such as Jobflow.
+For this reason, you can use Quacc with virtually any workflow manager you like.

-**Q: Can I contribute to Quacc?**
+**Q: I want to contribute a new recipe to Quacc, but it will require additional dependencies.
+Is that a problem?**

-A: Yes!
-Please do!
+A: Absolutely not a problem!
+Simply make your dependencies optional in the `setup.py` file and use a `monty.dev.requires` decorator to ensure your recipes and tests only run if your necessary dependencies are installed.
+Refer to `quacc.recipes.tblite.core` and the `[tblite]` extras in the `setup.py` file for an example.